Ayanfeoluwaa92/portfolio-assigments/README.md

 #### `index.html`

 - Update the title in the `<head>` section
-- Change "John Doe" to your name throughout the file
+- Change "Idowu Damilola Eunice" to your name throughout the file
 - Update the hero subtitle and description
 - Modify the about section content
 - Add your own projects to the projects section